 High emissions industries should be relocated to where the cheap clean energy is.
 So long as the shipping costs (in terms of price and emissions) aren’t prohibitively high, those locations can be anywhere in the world.
 To get the calculations right, Carbon Border Adjustment Mechanisms (accounting for the emissions of imported goods) must be harmonised internationally.
 They must also – crucially – count all relevant emissions.
 But the EU’s draft plans, leaked earlier this month, don’t do this, say Dolf Gielen, Paul Durrant, Barbara Jinks and Francisco Boshell at IRENA.
-The authors give examples (petrochemicals and hydrogen are left out, recycled and pure steel should be differentiated, transparency should not be undermined by proprietary information).
+The authors give examples of the policy shortfalls (e.g. petrochemicals and hydrogen are left out, recycled and pure steel should be differentiated, transparency should not be undermined by proprietary information).
 The authors explain and quantify the main relocation drivers for green hydrogen, ammonia, methane, aluminium, iron and more.
-Not everything will benefit, like cement.
-It’s already happening and will continue.
+Though not everything will benefit (e.g. cement) it’s already happening and will continue.
 But global emissions reduction strategies don’t take into sufficient account these relocation opportunities, say the authors.
 It should be a critical mechanism in the policy toolbox for future net-zero strategies.
 That means linking the discussions of carbon accounting for green commodities with clean energy generation.

 The production of commodities such as iron, steel, chemicals, petrochemicals, non-ferrous metals and ceramic materials is energy and carbon intensive.
 In recent years, new energy-intensive services have also emerged, such as data centres and bitcoin mining operations.
 This creates an increasing challenge to reduce global emissions in the race to meet the Paris Targets.
 The number of industries where energy and fossil fuel feedstock are a sufficiently key cost component are relatively few in number, but their impact on global energy use and CO2 emissions is significant, accounting for around two thirds of industrial energy use.